genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Isoform quantification with Kallisto
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Specific genes can produce a range of different transcripts encoding various isoforms, i.e. proteins of varying lengths containing different segments of the basic gene sequence.
+Such isoforms can be generated, for example, in the process of alternative splicing.

-**Action**: to quantify abundances of transcripts from RNA-Seq data without the need for alignment.
+**Action**: to quantify abundances of genes and isoforms from RNA-Seq data without the need for alignment.
 It uses an `Expectation-Maximization algorithm`_ on "pseudoalignments" to find a set of potential transcripts a read could have originated from.

 .. _Expectation-Maximization algorithm: https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm